 Description: Voiding claims - The purpose of this document is to offer ADAMH provider agencies detailed instructions regarding when and how to void a claim.

 Instructions: After a claim has been adjudicated through SHARES it will receive one of four claims statuses (approved, accepted, denied and pending).
+To remove approved or accepted claims from SHARES providers must submit a void request.

 Claims details can be reviewed on the Adjudication Status Detail report.
 The Adjudication Status Detail can be accessed from Provider Connect by going to File Transfer and choosing Download.